verhovsky/books-futures-explained/src/0_background_information.md

 - Each task must save the state it needs for later, the memory usage will grow linearly with the number of callbacks in a chain of computations.
 - Can be hard to reason about, many people already know this as as "callback hell".
-- It's a very different way of writing a program, and it can be difficult to get an understanding of the program flow.
+- It's a very different way of writing a program, and will require a substantial rewrite to go from a "normal" program flow to one that uses a "callback based" flow.
 - Sharing state between tasks is a hard problem in Rust using this approach due to it's ownership model.